maciej-ka/learning-notes/aws.md

 instead than building all these resources for yourself
 resource by resource

+#### Safety?
+There are some famous modules, that can be trusted well known modules in community and official ones.

+To be sure about other modules, it makes sense to look into their source code.

 #### Terraform Kubernetes module
 This module makes it very easy to get from nothing
 to having Kubernetes working, it's massivelly used